AdobeDocs/commerce-admin.en/help/b2b/install.md

 You specify these parameters on the command line when you start the message consumers.

-For details, see [Message consumers configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html) in the _Adobe Commerce Configuration Guide_.
+For information about additional configuration options, see [Specific-configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html#specific-configuration).

 ### Start message consumers